kptdev/kpt/docs/design-docs/08-package-variant.md

    controls the name of the resource, kind and name are sufficient to disambiguate the injection point.
 We will call this ConditionType the "injection point ConditionType".
-1. For each required injection point, the injection point ConditionType will be added to the PackageRevision `readinessGates`.
-Optional injection points' ConditionTypes must not be added to the `readinessGates` by the PackageVariant controller, but humans or other actors may do so at a later date, and the package variant controller should not remove them on subsequent reconciliations.
+1. For each required injection point, the injection point ConditionType will be added to the PackageRevision `readinessGates` by the package variant controller.
+Optional injection points' ConditionTypes must not be added to the `readinessGates` by the package variant controller, but humans or other actors may do so at a later date, and the package variant controller should not remove them on subsequent reconciliations.
 Also, this relies upon `readinessGates` gating publishing the package to a *deployment* repository, but not gating publishing to a blueprint repository.
 1. The injection processing will proceed as follows.
 For each injection point:
    - If the resource schema of the injection point is not available in the cluster, then the injection point ConditionType will be set to `False`,